The signs were alarming.

 The filthy and cold living conditions were shocking, but Krouse and the man sat down for a conversation.

 The employee attended meetings at Narcotics Anonymous and visited a local pastor, but at 130 pounds, he was a shell of his former muscle-bound self.
-For years he battled chronic back pain as a result of a car accident.
+For years he battled chronic back pain as a result of a car accident, at least he was able to get justice, hiring a car accident attorney in Birmingham made a difference.

 A few months later, he died of a drug overdose.